Jesse Winker Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in the league.
+- The pitching staff for the Diamondbacks has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Diamondbacks have a 4.78 team ERA that ranks 19th across all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.97).

-- Diamondbacks pitchers combine to allow 18 total home runs at a rate of 1.6 per game (third-most in baseball).
+- Diamondbacks pitchers combine to allow 21 total home runs at a clip of 1.8 per game (third-most in baseball).

-- Kelly (0-1) gets the start for the Diamondbacks, his third of the season.
+- Jameson will start for the Diamondbacks, his first of the season.

-- In his most recent appearance on Friday, the right-hander threw 5 2/3 innings against the Los Angeles Dodgers, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.